chr15m/roguelike-browser-boilerplate/README.md

 > © 2009 Chris McCormick
 >
-> All rights reserved, including the right to reproduce this book or portions thereof in any form whatsoever.
+> All rights reserved, including the right to reproduce this document or portions thereof in any form whatsoever.
 For information, or permission requests, write to the author at <chris+rogue@mccormick.cx>.

 ![](screenshots/game-2.png)